TommyBoshkovski/The_R1-weighted_connectome/README.md

 # Code and Data

 The main code for the connectome analysis is provided in [R1-weighted_connectome.ipynb](R1-weighted_connectome.ipynb).
 This notebook could be used to reproduce the results in the manuscript.
+You can also explore some of the results via our [plotly dashboard app](https://r1-weighted-connectome.herokuapp.com/).

 ## Data